Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 configuration files are are added to the output folder.
 Simply open the folder from within Visual Studio Code.
 The *Python*, *Pylance* and *YAML* extensions should be present.
 The workspace will be configured with the default Python interpreter set to Glysade CPython distribution; a *.env* file will export the correct environment to Python; the unit testing and debugging views are correctly configured.
+Before running or debugging you may need to run *Python: Select Interpreter* command as select the default data function interpreter over the recommended system interpreter.

 Fixing Broken Data Functions
 ****************************